 Even more music

-Groove Music is a competent player, helped by the superb speakers and DAC/3.5mm jack in the IDOL 4 Pro.
-But the phone doesn't have the Lumia's system-wide Equaliser, so it's worth looking at options, not least Neutron Player, which adds an extra audio processing layer (on steroids) to your music.
+In terms of software, Groove Music is a competent player.
+But the phone doesn't have the Lumia's system-wide Equaliser, so it's worth looking at options, not least Neutron Player (one of whose control screens is shown below), which adds an extra audio processing layer (on steroids) to your music.
 Pre-amps, multiple EQs, the works.

 Demoing the speakers

-It's worth reminding yourself just how good the stereo speakers on the IDOL 4 Pro are - I rate them up with the best in the 2019 phone world still.
+It's worth reminding yourself just how good the stereo speakers on the IDOL 4 Pro are - I rate them up with the best in the Android phone world.
 You may well have your own 'speaker demo' favourites, but I'd recommend this Jean Michel Jarre cover on YouTube.
 Stick this on, crank up the volume and be impressed.
 Or impress others!

 Microsoft's 'Films & TV' is OK as a general local MP4 player, but it's limited in features, not least not remembering where you got to in each (possibly long) file.
-Instead, try out Video X Player Pro, which not only has more functions, but also does a great job of remembering status.
+Instead, go for Video X Player Pro (it's cheap at £1.50 or so), which not only has more functions, but also does a great job of remembering status.

 Also, with there being no official YouTube client on Windows Phone or Windows 10 Mobile these days, it's much better to use a third party client than slum it with YouTube in Edge.
 There are several, but start with Awesome Tube.